Verykool

-Verykool (styled all lower case as verykool) is a series of mobile phones, tablets and accessories by Hipercell USA LLC, a company with headquarters in Miami, FL.
+Verykool (styled as verykool) was a series of mobile phones, tablets and accessories by Hipercell USA LLC, a company with headquarters in Miami, FL.
 The line was launched in 2006 by Infosonics Inc. and includes accessories, cell phones, tablets and smartphones.
 The verykool product line is sold in over 20 countries.
 It is marketed under the verykool brand name in the United States, Latin America, and the Caribbean where they are shipped to network operators, retailers and distributors. verykool is known for its line of inexpensive unlocked phones with dual sim card options as well as its rugged line of phones.

 History

 The verykool line was launched in 2006 by InfoSonics Corporation, a publicly traded company that operated as a telecommunication product distributor since 1994.
 The company was a distributor of products supplied by Samsung, VK Corporation, LG, Novatel and others.
 InfoSonics Corporation ceased its distribution business in 2012 and became solely a manufacturer of its own product line.
 InfoSonics began shipping its first line of verykool products to Central America in 2007.
 This included the verykool i500 and i230 wireless handsets.

 The verykool product line was expanded in 2013 with the release of the verykool s350 and the verykool RS75.
 The RS75 is part of the verykool rugged line of mobile phones.
 It is a dust and waterproof phone with an Ingress Protection rating of IP67 and tempered, scratch-resistant glass display.
 InfoSonics also began marketing its mobile devices in the United States in 2013 due to the demand of inexpensive unlocked phones.
 That same year InfoSonics released the verykool s470, also called the Black Pearl.
 The Black Pearl is comparable to the Moto X from Motorola Mobility with a 1.2 GHz processor and 4.7-inch screen.
 It also includes Dual SIM technology allowing users to switch between two SIM cards within the phone.
 It is compatible with GSM carriers like AT&T, T-Mobile and overseas GSM networks, and was called an alternative to the Nexus 5 by Mobile Tech Reviews.

 verykool products entered the tablet market in 2012 with the release of the verykool R800, a tablet that was marketed to outdoor users.
 The tablet was integrated with Wi-Fi, 3G connectivity, e-compass, and GPS.
 It also had mobile call capability when using a 3G network and with its IPX5 rating was considered waterproof.
 2014 saw the release of the verykool KolorPad (T742), an entry-level tablet.
 The KolorPad runs off Android Jelly Bean 4.2 and has a 7-inch screen with a 2,500mAh battery.
 It is Wi-Fi equipped and also runs off 3G where available.